 Dear Dr. Donnelly,

-The Ministry of Health of the Republic of Georgia fully endorses the efforts of the Jo Ann Medical Center, in collaboration with Global Healing and the St. Jude Children's Research Hospital, to establish a comprehensive pediatric oncology center in Tbilisi to provide the state-of-the-art care for Georgian children with cancer.
+The Ministry of Labour, Health and Social Affairs of Georgia fully endorses the efforts of the Jo Ann Medical Center, in collaboration with Global Healing and the St. Jude Children's Research Hospital, to establish a comprehensive pediatric oncology center in Tbilisi to provide the state-of-the-art care for Georgian children with cancer.
 It should be noted that the JAMC will be making a significant effort to invest intellectual and material resources in the process to establish the infrastructure that is necessary to support this advanced care.

 The ministry confirms its readiness to continue financial support of pediatric cancer program in Georgia.
 Furthermore, to ensure that the improvements this program will provide for comprehensive childhood cancer care in Georgia are sustainable, the Ministry states its willingness: